Pull on your boots, and grab your coat. Let’s go for a walk.

 What a journey these last twelve months have been.
 Long, trudging, and full of demands for transformation.
 So as we continue our slow march towards something that resembles normal, let’s sit down to take a break.

-Our second issue of Kentucky Folklife is here to provide respite on an otherwise unpredictable and lengthy adventure.
+Our second issue of Kentucky Folklife is here to provide respite on an otherwise lengthy adventure.
 The articles featured here offer a glimpse of what awaits us at the end of our arduous trek.
 Michelle Howell, owner of Need More Acres farm in Allen County, shares a story of hard work, resiliency, and sustainability.
 Leslie Dobbins practices tenderness and compassionate care in her role as a doula, helping pregnant people as they deliver newborns into the world.
 Finally, Senida Husić and Virginia Siegel draw connections between coffee and solidarity in Bowling Green’s Bosnian community.

 For some folktales, the hero’s initial lack is liquidated through the assistance of archetypal helpers, magical entities that aid the hero on the quest.
 Each of this issue’s contributors are helpers in their own right.
 They have written stories that are inherently rooted in celebrations of life, healing, and growth.
 So although the end of our journey may not lead us to Xanadu, or Shangri-La, or the Promised Land across the River Jerden, we have the opportunity to rest our wearied bones in a new Commonwealth, a new home of helpers.